 First up was the salmon, which was firm, flaky, and not overly smoky.
 Patagonia recommends you put it on cream-cheese-topped bagels; dutifully, we did just that.
 The day followed with a succession of hits: smoked mussels at lunchtime were excellent piled on crusty bread, and at dinner, we boiled the chili for one minute, let it rest for 10, then ladled it over polenta and topped the whole bowl with shaved cheddar cheese.

 In truth, I could not find one thing I did not enjoy in the Patagonia Provisions box.
-The breakfast grains were velvety, the snack seeds were incredibly crunchy and tastefully seasoned, and the fruit and almond bars were punchingly flavorful and filling.
-Other good things: Everything that needed cooking could be done in a skillet or saucepan, and the meal kit provided 2,400 calories per person, per day.
+The breakfast grains were velvety, the snacks were tastefully seasoned, and everything that needed cooking could be done in a skillet or saucepan, and the meal kit provided 2,400 calories per person, per day.
 (We felt full after every meal, but admittedly, it’s hard to gauge whether we would feel the same after a long day of hiking.)

 Importantly, everything in the box is responsibly sourced to help regenerate the environment by building soil health and ensuring animal welfare, and Patagonia has committed to using only packaging that is reusable, compostable, made from renewable resources, or recyclable by 2025.
 “Why is Patagonia making and selling food?” founder Yvon Chouinard wrote in April 2020.
 “The real question, to me, is how could we not?”